One thing many people don’t fully understand is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 Common micronutrient deficiencies.

 Common nutrient deficiencies vary depending on factors such as diet, lifestyle, and individual health status.
-However, some prevalent deficiencies include:
+However, some common deficiencies include:

-- Vitamin D: Especially common in individuals with limited sun exposure or those living in regions with little sunlight.
-It’s crucial for bone health, immune function, and mood regulation.
+- Vitamin D: Common in individuals with limited sun exposure or those living in regions with little sunlight.
+It’s important for bone health, immune function, and mood regulation.

-- Iron: Particularly prevalent among menstruating individuals, pregnant women, vegetarians/vegans, and those with conditions that affect iron absorption.
-Iron is essential for oxygen transport and energy production.
+- Iron: Common among women of reproductive age, vegetarians/vegans, and those with conditions that affect iron absorption.
+Iron is important for oxygen transport and energy production.

 - Calcium: Commonly deficient in individuals who consume inadequate dairy or fortified foods, leading to weakened bones and an increased risk of osteoporosis.